wpwupingwp/OGU/README.md

 * _a_.gb

     The raw Genbank file.
 The _a_ comes from the query's keyword.
-* _a_.gb.clean

-    The cleaned Genbank file.
-Abnormal Genbank records that lacks necessary information will break the process of parsing file.
-BarcodeFinder can remove those records and left "cleaned" Genbank files.
 * _a_.fasta

     The converted fasta file of the ".gb" file.